 The protocol is designed to bring visibility to how consumers interact with and share content.
 In the future, this will foster an ecosystem of localised and community-centric content distribution that cannot currently overcome the economies of scale perpetuated by incumbent platforms.

-Dear MEDIA Protocol Community · a year ago
+Dear MEDIA Protocol Community · 2 years ago

 Thomas Graham - Co-founder